Samsung/TizenRT/docs/HowToPortTizenRTOnWiFiChipset.md

-a management framework for controlling Wi-Fi connections at the user-domain higher layer, and provide how to define a light-weight netlink 802.11 (*lwnl80211*) which is an driver interface between Network Manager and Wi-Fi Manager, across the kernel and user space, respectively.
+a management framework for controlling Wi-Fi connections at the user-domain higher layer, and provide how to define a light-weight netlink 802.11 (*lwnl80211*) which is a driver interface between Network Manager and Wi-Fi Manager, across the kernel and user space, respectively.

 ### Network stack bring-up
 Network manager encapsulates its own network stack,